K&O, Fleet Line, Craft Master Johnson Outboard Motors

 Desirability: 3/5

+1959 was the first year for the new Fleet Line branding.
 Like its smaller companion, this motor is also shown in all white.
-This is the second year for the “large” V-4 Johnson motors.
+This is the second year for the “large” V-4 Johnson motors, but the first Fleet Line branded V-4.
 The 1959 Super Sea-Horse is not as desirable as the 1958 or 1960 Super Sea-Horse but, it’s still not a common motor and is semi-desirable.
-The 1959 brown box graphics were updated with Johnson branding shown in black.
+The 1959 brown box graphics were updated with Fleet Line Johnson branding shown in black.
 These same boxes were used for all large Johnson motors from 1959-1962.

 Notable Traits: